 According to data from the Australian Securities and Investments Commission (ASIC), about 76% of Australians own a superannuation fund, while only 36% have investments outside of super.

-As part of our investment philosophy, we highlight the importance of diversified investments.
+As part of our wealth management philosophy, we highlight the importance of diversified investments.
 A personal share portfolio and superannuation are essentially both an investment in shares, so which option is best?
 Should you have both?
 What do you need to consider?

 You can read our full article on why making additional super contributions can benefit you come tax time here.